 ARE VISITING LAWYERS SUBJECT TO LOCAL LAWS REGARDING ANTI-MONEY LAUNDERING, AND, IF SO, TO WHAT EXTENT?

-Therefore, foreign lawyers who have decided to work in the country on permanent basis, and obtained a license as required by the Law No. 1136 – the Law on Lawyers accordingly, shall be subjected to the requirements of the Turkish AML laws and regulations.
+Therefore, foreign lawyers who have decided to work in the country on a permanent basis and who have obtained a license as required by the Law No. 1136 – the Law on Lawyers, shall be subject to the requirements of the Turkish AML laws and regulations.

 LIST ANY MONEY LAUNDERING GUIDANCE FOR LAWYERS (FOR EXAMPLE, LAW SOCIETY OR BAR ASSOCIATION GUIDELINES) CURRENTLY IN PLACE.

-The AML guidance for lawyers can be found in the General Communiqué on Suspicious Transaction Reports Regarding Terrorist Financing.
+The AML guidance for lawyers can be found in the General Communiqué on Reporting Suspicious Transaction relating to Financing of Terrorism.